 Distinction through Discovery Faculty Opportunities: Spring 2016

-Are you teaching an undergraduate course where students generate a tangible outcome recognizable as the product of research and inquiry, including the opportunity for students to communicate the design, method and results of the inquiry?
-Come meet the Undergraduate Research Curriculum Committee, URCC and hear about a new opportunity to have your course designated as research intensive (RI).
+Are you teaching an undergraduate course where students generate a tangible outcome recognizable as the product of research and inquiry, including the opportunity for students to communicate the design, method, and results of the inquiry?
+Come meet the Undergraduate Research Curriculum Committee (URCC), and hear about a new opportunity to have your course designated as research intensive (RI).
 The process for applying for RI designation will be discussed as well as the potential benefits for students and faculty.
-This informative session will be held on Monday March 28th, 2016 from 12:00-1:00 p.m.
-Location TBD.
+This informative session will be held on Monday April 4th, 2016 from 12:00-1:00 p.m. in EE 303.
 Videoconferencing will be available to Jupiter and Davie.

 Lower Division Course Initiatives

 Faculty and staff teaching in the Freshman Learning Communities and Living Learning Communities program are encouraged to integrate research and inquiry components through the common SLS 1502 course, as well as through University Honors Program SLS 1501.
 For further information please contact us.